-Karin Murthy is a research staff member at IBM's T. J. Watson Research Center.
+Karin Murthy is a manager and research staff member at IBM's T. J. Watson Research Center.
 Her expertise is in information management and analytics.
 She is a member of IBM's Academy of Technology.

-Karin is currently on an assignment to co-lead the 2019 Global Technology Outlook (GTO).
-The GTO is IBM Research's vision of the future of IT, highlighting emerging and disruptive technology trends, markets and business models.
+In 2018 Karin co-lead the 2019 Global Technology Outlook (GTO).
+The GTO is IBM Research's vision of the future of IT, highlighting emerging and disruptive technology trends, markets, and business models.

 From 2013 to 2017 Karin was part of the Services Research department working on improving IT service delivery tools and processes through analytics and cognitive technologies.
 She co-lead the Cognitive Delivery Insights platform, a key component of GTS’s IBM Services Platform with Watson.
-Her work resulted in four outstanding technical achievement awards and a research division award.
+Her work resulted in a corporate award, five outstanding technical achievement awards, and a research division award.

 Prior to joining Watson, Karin spent five years at IBM Research in India where she worked primarily on bridging the gap between structured and unstructured information to allow joint analysis.
 For example, she developed solutions to make Master Data Management (MDM) content-aware.
 Specifically, Karin was the technical lead for developing research technology into IBM InfoSphere MDM Extension for Unstructured Text Correlation released in June 2013.
 Her work received an outstanding technical achievement and a research division award.